deepsyx/mongoose-minid/README.md

 mongoose-minid
 ================

-This plugin is a highly customised version of mongoose-shortid.
-The bignum dependency is removed and the generator is pure javascript now.
+This plugin is a highly customised version of mongoose-shortid, without bignum.

 You can get it via npm by typing: